Optical Physics and Lasers

-- Derive expressions for the refractive index and absorption and gain coefficients of atomic medium.
+- Derive expressions for the refractive index, absorption and gain coefficients of atomic medium.

-- explain photon- and population rate equations for three- and four-level lasers.
+- Explain photon- and population rate equations for three- and four-level atoms.

-- calculate Gaussian beam propagation using ABCD matrix formalism.
+- Calculate optical wave propagation for Gaussian beams using ABCD matrix formalism.

-- understand the quantum theory of a two-level atom interacting with light including Rabi oscillations and Pi pulses.
+- Understand the quantum theory of a two-level atom – an atomic qubit - interacting with light, including Rabi oscillations and Pi pulses.

-- understand the basics of coherent effects in laser-atom interactions, such as electromagnetically induced transparency.
+- Understand the basics of coherent effects in light-atom interactions for three level atoms, such as electromagnetically induced transparency.

-- The basics of interaction of light with matter including absorption, stimulated and spontaneous emission of light
+- The basics of interaction of light with matter including absorption, stimulated and spontaneous emission of photons

 - Lorentz model of atom-light interaction